-Serbia mining: Medgold Identifies Two New Gold Targets in Southern Serbia17.
-January 2018. / Mining
+Serbia mining: Medgold Identifies Two New Gold Targets in Southern Serbia, Mining

 Medgold Resources announced results from ridge-and-spur soil sampling near Medgold’s Tlamino gold project in southern Serbia.